featured image

 return app

 Each subsystem is a separate module — the factory imports and attaches them, but they know nothing about each other.
-The Blueprint does not import the security headers module.
-The security headers module does not import the routes.
-The configuration does not import the Whisper model.
+The Blueprint doesn’t import the security headers module.
+The security headers module doesn’t import the routes.
 This is loose coupling: each component can be understood, tested, and modified independently.

-A Blueprint is Flask’s mechanism for grouping related routes into a portable unit that can be registered on any app.
-STORM DAT defines a single Blueprint:
+A Blueprint groups related routes into a portable unit that can be registered on any app.
+STORM DAT uses a single Blueprint:

 from flask import Blueprint, render_template, request, flash, jsonify, current_app